andrewminer/crafting-guide/README.md

 ## Adding a new Mod

-The data files for Crafting Guide are kept in a separate repository, [crafting-guide-data](https://github.com/andrewminer/crafting-guide-data), along with all the documentation on how to add support for your own favorite mod.
+Is Crafting Guide missing a mod you use?
+Check out the [Adding a new Mod](https://github.com/andrewminer/crafting-guide/wiki/Adding-support-for-a-new-Mod) page for full details on how to add support for your favorite mod.
 No programming required!